singhkpratham/geocompr/12-transport.md

 > Everything is related to everything else, but near things are more related than distant things.

-This 'law' is the basis for spatial autocorrelation and other key geographic concepts.
+This 'law' is the basis for spatial autocorrelation\index{autocorrelation!spatial} and other key geographic concepts.
 It applies to phenomena as diverse as friendship networks and ecological diversity and can be explained by the costs of transport --- in terms of time, energy and money --- which constitute the 'friction of distance'.
 From this perspective, transport technologies are disruptive, changing geographic relationships between geographic entities including mobile humans and goods: "the purpose of transportation is to overcome space" [@rodrigue_geography_2013].